-We announced on September 12, 2007 that we had entered into a license agreement with Wyeth Pharmaceuticals for the development of an alreadymarketed Wyeth protein.
-We received an upfront fee and may receive potential development fees, milestones, and royalties on the product.
+We announced in September, 2007 that we had entered into a license agreement with Wyeth Pharmaceuticals for the development of an already-marketed Wyeth protein.
+We received an upfront fee and may receive development fees, milestones, and royalties on the product.
+In September, 2008 we announced that a \$500,000 payment from Wyeth had been triggered in connection with this program.